tadaimatrpg/callofcthulhu/README.md

 Combat is tracked through order of DEX attribute.
 There's a vehicle sheet template aswell for your chasing needs.
 A DiceBot system is implemented in this system.
 If a skill value is entered after the command "/cc",
 the system judges success or failure.
+The "/cc-2" to "/cc2" bonus and penalty dice are now possible.
 And the combination command "/CBR" appeared.
 Enter a skill value as "/CBR skill value, skill value" to see the combination.
 # Author's Boring Thoughts